ReggieS22/ticket-lifecycle/README.md

 <h2>Communication</h2>

 <p>
-  <strong> Agent Ben sees this is Sev-A emergency ticket and has to reassign ticket to a System Administrator.
+  <strong> Agent Ben sees this is as a Sev-A emergency ticket and has to reassign the ticket to a System Administrator.

 He makes sure to leave a proper message: </strong>
   </p>